JourneyOver/chocolatey-packages/automatic/lidarr/README.md

 ## Notes

-Installs as a service, to get to Lidarr open browser and go [here](http://localhost:8686/) or go to http://<your-ip>:8686/
+Installs as a service, to get to Lidarr open browser and go to [localhost]:8686 (remove the brackets)